htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 configuration file.
 This will, for example, prevent a daemon from starting, and prevent *condor_config_val* from returning a value.

-Here’s an example of using an error message in a configuration file (combined with some of the new include features documented above):
+Here's an example of using an error message in a configuration file (combined with some of the new include features documented above):

 ::